menuimage

 Description

-Regresses an rdiff-backup archive by one or more backup sessions i.e. to the state it was in before the last n backup sessions.
+This utility regresses an rdiff-backup archive by one or more backup sessions i.e. to the state it was in before the last n backup sessions.

 rdiff-backup-regress.sh can be used to remove an unwanted recent backup run - for instance one that excludes a lot of the usual data or includes a lot of extraneous data.
 Because rdiff-backup saves a full history of data via incremental diff (delta) files, excluding or including a lot of data on one occasion and then correcting it the next time will bloat your repository/archive substantially (by twice the compressed size of the relevant data).
 By using rdiff-backup-regress.sh to regress the archive back to the point before the incorrect backup, you can undo this and recover the lost space.
-You can consider it a workaround for a missing --regress option in rdiff-backup.
+You can consider it a workaround for a missing --regress option in rdiff-backup (fixed in version 2.2.0).

 If the session (aka run or increment) you want to remove is not the most recent then you can use the -n option to remove the requisite number of sessions from the most recent up to the one you want to remove - it is not possible to remove just one session from the middle of an archive.
 If you want to remove some of the earliest, rather than the most recent, sessions you should instead use rdiff-backup with --remove-older-than option.